ros2/ros2_documentation/source/Governance.rst

-If you have an individial event or series of events that you'd like to post please contact info@openrobotics.org
+If you have an individual event or series of events that you'd like to post please contact info@openrobotics.org